MartyThornley/Futures-Exchange/README.md

 # Exchange
-This is the backened for a prototype bitcoin futures exchange I made.
+This is the backend for a prototype bitcoin futures exchange I made.
 The exchange and backend were never completed, but the sample front-end can be found at: http://exchange.ronen.io

+The exchange was intended to be a bitcoin futures exchange, which simply put, allows bitcoin holders to place speculative bets on the  price of bitcoin by trading what's known as a swap contract.

 ## Features
 The backend features an order matching engine, located in the place.php file located in the order folder.